Kangaroo (1952 film): Zanuckville

 Premier Thomas Playford of South Australia donated a housing estate at Port Augusta to the film unit for use of the cast and crew.
 This estate was dubbed "Zanuckville".
 It would house up to 150 people.
 O'Hara arrived in Adelaide from Sydney on November 30, and attended a reception at Government House hosted by Premier Playford.
 O'Hara said "I have been able to get down to reading my part in the film only during the past two days.
 I feel it is going to be wonderful.
 I really hope we will wind up with a 'picture 'which Australia will be proud of as well as us.'
 They went to Port Pirie then travelled by car to reside at the camp known as Hollywood Park, outside Port Augusta.
 They were met by a gala celebration.

 The press had to downplay reports that Lawford and Boone were unhappy with the flies and heat.
 The script was continually rewritten and Port Augusta shooting was delayed until Fox approved it.
 Most publicity of the film focused on O'Hara.

-The bulk of outdoor scenes ere shot at the foot of Mount Brown.
+The bulk of outdoor scenes were shot at the foot of Mount Brown.
 During shooting, temperatures were very high in Port Augusta, the script was constantly being rewritten, the isolated unit (dubbed "Zanuckville") had trouble sourcing materials, and rain kept occurring at inopportune moments.
 Filming did not begin at Port Augusta until December 21. and the shooting schedule was constantly revised due to weather.
 Scenes were also shot at Woolundunga Station.
 Boat scenes were shot on the Moonta.
 On the shoot, a Christmas Eve concert was held on location by cast and crew, however Lawford and Boone asked to be excused.

 During the production, Peter Lawford had a regular stand in, Noel Johnson, who had to leave during the shoot when his brother was killed in a shooting accident.
 He was replaced as stand in by Ian Jones, an arts student who had travelled from Melbourne to the unit hoping to find some stunt work.
 Jones later became a noted writer and director in Australian TV.